Aeva/m.grl/docs/source/api_reference/m.defs.rst

 that 0.0 <= a <= 1.0.
 The first two parameters may be numbers, arrays of numbers, or GraphNodes.

+If both 'lhs' and 'rhs' are of length four, this method will assume them to represent quaternions, and use 'SLERP' interpolation instead of linear interpolation.
+To avoid this for non-quaternion vec4's, set the property "not\_quat" on one or both elements to true.

 please.distance
 ---------------